elqal3awii/WebSecurity-Academy-with-Rust/Business logic vulnerabilities/Infinite money logic flaw/README.md

 9. Fetch the email client
 10. Collect the received gift card codes
 11. Redeem the codes one by one
-12. Repeat the stpes from 6 to 11 multiple times (after 43 times you will have the price of the leather jacket and a little more)
+12. Repeat the stpes from 6 to 11 multiple times (after 43 times, you will have the price of the leather jacket and a little more)
 13. Add the leather jacket the cart
 14. Plac order
 15. Confirm order

-# Run Script
+## Run Script

 1. Change the URL of the lab
 2. Change the domain of the exploit server